-CULN 115 - Menu Merchandising (formerly FSER 120)
+CULN 115 - Menu Merchandising

-Prereq: "C" or higher in BUSN 189 or

-MATH 50, and ENG 21.
+Prereq: "C" or higher in BUSN 189 or MATH 50H or higher, and ENG 21.
 Co-req: CULN 294 and MGT 122 Description: This course is a study of the factors involved in planning effective menus for a variety of food service operations.
 This course includes the design, format, selection, costing, pricing, and balance of menu items based on an understanding of the needs of various target markets.